tongue-tie/blog/background.md

 # Baby

-I was born with hip dysplasia (that means my femur wouldn't stay in the hip socket) on my right side, and with my right leg turned in and right foot turned under.
-(There's a pretty great photo of me learning to walk, taking steps with the _top_ of my right foot under me.)
-I had braces on my legs, and it resolved itself.
+I was born with [hip dysplasia](https://en.wikipedia.org/wiki/Hip_dysplasia) and with my right leg turned in and right foot turned under.
+There's a pretty great photo of me learning to walk, taking steps with the _top_ of my right foot under me.
+I had braces as treatment, and the turned-in and -under leg and foot resolved on their own.

 # Kid